 A quality, professional-level shave can take as little or as much time as you have.
 For perfection-seeking shave enthusiasts, the whole process can take an hour or more.

-Harder soaps will take longer to soften for use, while croaps are generally ready more quickly.
+Harder shaving soap will take longer to soften for use, while croaps are generally ready more quickly.

 If you’re pressed for time completely, you might consider skipping a shaving soap altogether in favor of a less-luxurious but more convenient canned cream.

-Though there’s plenty of variation on the shaving soap market, they all generally have a couple ingredients in common.
-Most all soaps have the core ingredient of either tallow, oil, or glycerin.
+Though there’s plenty of variation on the shaving soap market, they all generally have a couple of ingredients in common.
+Most soaps have the core ingredient of either tallow, oil (like coconut oil for example), or glycerin.

-Shea butter along with mango butter or other similar ingredients are great natural moisturizers which help ensure that you get a clean, smooth shave every time.
+Shea butter along with mango butter or other similar ingredients are great natural moisturizers that help ensure that you get a clean, smooth shave every time.